lamhq/tech-notes/pages/devops/aws/network/cloudfront/origins.md

 ## Overview

-An origin is the origin of the files that the CDN will distribute.
+An origin is the location where the original content is stored.
+CloudFront retrieves content from this origin to deliver it to viewers.

-Permitted CloudFront origins:
+CloudFront have several type of origins:
-- Amazon S3 bucket
+- S3 bucket
-- Application Load Balancer
+- Custom origin (HTTP)
 - Lambda function URL
-- Custom origin (web servers)
 - Route 53
 - AWS MediaPackage channel endpoint
 - AWS MediaStore container endpoint